 Collateral – A borrower’s assets are the key to this C. When it comes to landing a mortgage, the home is the collateral the borrower pledges to obtain the loan.
 It is important to maintain your account to avoid compromising your new home.

 Conditions – The final C consists of lenders focusing on financial factors outside of the borrower’s control.
-The overall health of the economy and other loan specifics—such as interest rates and the amount of the principal—come into play here.
-If the lender determines that any of these external factors will inhibit a potential borrower’s ability to repay the loan, the loan my not be approved.
+The health of the economy, interest rates, and the amount of the principal come into play here.
+If the lender determines that any of these external factors will inhibit a potential borrower’s ability to repay the loan, the loan may not be approved.

 Improving your worth

 It’s one thing to understand the five Cs, but you may need to take steps to improve one or more components when considering purchasing a new home.
 Here are a few ways you can better your overall financial situation and bolster your creditworthiness using the five Cs:

 Be consistent with payments – Credit score is one of the largest determining factors of your FICO score, and it typically increases when making monthly payments on time.
 If you find yourself lost in the onslaught of monthly bill payments, consider adding an automatic payment system into the mix to keep payments consistent and demonstrate your good character to future lenders.